 QR code menus got a bad rap during the pandemic - flimsy paper squares, clunky interfaces, fumbling at the table.
 But the tech has grown up.
 And for restaurants in Shelby, Forest City, and anywhere in Cleveland County, the revenue data?
 You can't ignore it anymore.

 Digital menus at the table add $2 to $4 per check on average - a 9% to 12% revenue increase - just by changing how guests browse and order.1 Your restaurant website is where this digital menu lives, and doing it right is the difference between capturing that extra revenue or leaving it on the table.
+For a complete overview of everything a restaurant website should include, check out our Restaurant Website Guide.

 - $2-$4 more per check - digital menus unlock upsells paper menus can't touch.